UniTime/unitime-doc/solution-properties.md

 * **Back-to-back instructor preferences** (Instr)
 	* Percentage of back to back classes taught by the same instructor which are in rooms close enough for the instructor to walk from one to the other

-* **Too big rooms** (TooBig)
+* **Too big rooms**
-	* "Too big room" is a room that has at least 25% more seats than is necessary for the class that has been timetabled there.
-There are two limits for Too big rooms - 25% and 50% more seats than necessary.
-Rooms exceeding the number of necessary seats by less than 25% are not penalized (penalty "0"), rooms exceeding the necessary seats by 25% to 50% are penalized by "1", rooms with more than 50% more seats than necessary have penalty "4".
-The number in parenthesis is the total penalty over all classes.
-The percentage can be interpreted as "0% - all classes are in rooms that do not have more than 125% of necessary seats, 100% - all classes are in rooms that have more than 150% of necessary seats".
+	* *Too big room* is a room that has at least 25% more seats than is necessary for the class that has been timetabled there.
+	* There are two limits for Too big rooms - 25% and 50% more seats than necessary.
+	* Rooms exceeding the number of necessary seats by less than 25% are not penalized (penalty "0"), rooms exceeding the necessary seats by 25% to 50% are penalized by "1", rooms with more than 50% more seats than necessary have penalty "4".
+	* The number in parenthesis is the total penalty over all classes.
+	* The percentage can be interpreted as:
+		* 0% - all classes are in rooms that do not have more than 125% of necessary seats, 100% - all classes are in rooms that have more than 150% of necessary seats

-* **Useless half-hours** (Useless)
+* **Useless half-hours**
 	* Percentage of unused time slots (five minutes intervals) in all rooms that are hard to use for regular classes for one of the following reasons (each reason is represented by a number next to the percentage)
-		* The time slot is in a block between classes that is half an hour or shorter (with a class on either side)
+		1. The time slot is in a block between classes that is half an hour or shorter (with a class on either side)
-		* The time slot is in a part of a broken time pattern, i.e., it is on Tuesday at 9:05 while on Thursday 9-10:30am there is already a class - so a standard time pattern TR 9am-10:30am cannot be used
+		2. The time slot is in a part of a broken time pattern, i.e., it is on Tuesday at 9:05 while on Thursday 9-10:30am there is already a class - so a standard time pattern TR 9am-10:30am cannot be used

 * **Perturbations: Total penalty** (Pert)
 	* Only in the MPP configuration